sckott/baad_blog/ropensci.md

 [^remake]: the package `remake` was originally called maker and was introduced on [Nov 19 2014](https://github.com/dfalster/baad/tree/82b0b1c832e9fcfd7c1d1e6cf42f7c8b97e5d323), relatively late in development of BAAD.

 [^TravisCI]: You can see the record of the automated [builds here](https://travis-ci.org/dfalster/baad/builds/)

-[^Cost]: Let's assume each dataset takes a single person 1 year to collect.
-If that person was paid at $60k p.a., and we add on-costs and costs of field work, the cost of each dataset might be $100k.
-The cost of the entire database is then 175 datasets * $100k per dataset = $17 million.

 [^line_endings]: Excel makes a mess of line endings on Mac and has done for a long time - see [here](http://nicercode.github.io/blog/2013-04-30-excel-and-line-endings/) for our thoughts and an early solution.